Impacts to Water Tables

 According to the plan of operations roughly 5,000 acres will be disturbed, much of which would likely be closed to the public.
 All of these lands are BLM public lands.
 Lithium Nevada has a small clay mine right now that was used to produce drilling mud.
 This mine site is proposed to be vastly expanded.
 The entrance to their clay mine is photographed at left.

-This area is home to the Lone Willow Sage Grouse population unit, one of the best populations in Nevada.
+This area is home to the Lone Willow Sage Grouse population unit, one of the largest populations in Nevada.
 This area is also range for antelope and mule deer.

 Impacts to water for Stock and Wildlife